jaygould/command-scraper/README.md

 // 2. parent class to search for
 // 3. image class to search for within parent
 // 4. permanent directory to save scraped image
+// 5. should the package open a new browser window automatically (true/false)
-// 5. callback function returned on each successful save
+// 6. callback function returned on each successful save

 scraper(
   urlToScrape,
   searchParentClass,
   searchImageClass,
   permanentSaveDirectory,
+  openNewWindow,
   successfulSaveCallback(savedImageUrl)
 );